 1. Consume More Natural Folate, Vitamin B6 and Vitamin B12

-Acquiring more folate (not folic acid, which is synthetic vitamin B9) can help with methylation.
-Getting more folate is very different than taking folic acid supplements, however.
-Some research even suggests that people with MTHFR mutations might have a harder time converting folic acid into its useable form and actually experience worsened symptoms from taking supplements containing folic acid.
+Acquiring more folate can help with methylation.
+Getting more folate is very different than taking some folic acid supplements, however.
+Some research even suggests that people with MTHFR mutations might have a harder time converting synthetic B9 (folic acid) into its useable form and actually experience worsened symptoms from taking supplements containing folic acid.

 Getting enough folate is especially important before and during pregnancy.
 The period three months before conception and during the first trimester of pregnancy, mothers who get enough folate lower their children’s risk for various health problems.
-Look for the bioavailable form of folate in supplements called l-methylfolate and consume plenty of foods with folate.
+Look for the bioavailable forms of folate in supplements called l-methylfolate or fermented folic acid, which are both processed by the body more like folate, and consume plenty of foods with folate.